0cjs/sedoc/8bit/msx/floppy.md

 DOS-1-formatted diskette in the drive or or pressing the `1` key during boot will boot Version 1 instead.

-An MSX1 machine booted with an FDC cartridge but no diskette will prompt for the date and then enter BASIC with less memory free and an additional banner line `Disk BASIC version 1.0`.
+An MSX1 machine booted with an FDC cartridge but no diskette or a diskette without a boot block will prompt for the date and then enter BASIC with less memory free and an additional banner line `Disk BASIC version 1.0`.

 Notes:
+- Hold down `Ctrl` during startup to reserve memory for only one drive instead of two.
+(Trying to use drive `B:` will then give `Bad drive name`.)
 - Using drive `B:` on single-drive systems will prompt for diskette swap.
 - Filenames are 8.3, upper-case and kana only.
 - Extensions have no special meaning and need not be used for BASIC